Rafu7s/XTM/README.md

 -Selenium 4.23.1
 <br>

->Please run Test1 java file to run the Test from Task 2
+>Please run Test1 java file to run the Test from Task 2  <br>

-# Task 3
+>Please run Test2 java file to run the Test from Task 3